MicrosoftDocs/Viva/Viva/topics/merge-topics.md

 4. You'll be taken to the new topic page of the merged topic.

-5. The original topic will show in your **Removed topics** page.
+5. The original topic will show in your **Removed topics** page, where it will only be accessible to knowledge managers.
 Topics that have been merged will say **Merged** rather than **Removed**.
 You can filter your removed topics to show only topics that have been merged.